 The Graco cover is challenging to get off, but once you do it is machine washable in cold water.
 We think this is a huge advantage over hand washing or spot cleaning of car seat covers.
 It can't go in the drier, however, and must be line dried.

-Like most Graco products we've tested the Extend2Fit is about average for quality and comfort earning a 6 of 10 result for this metric.
+Like most Graco products we've tested the Extend2Fit is about average for quality and comfort.

 While the Extend2Fit seat is a good looking option with adequate padding and friendly fabric, it doesn't feel as durable or sturdy as much of the competition.
 The padding could be thicker for better comfort and the fabric weave is loose indicating it will grab dirty and may not last.
 The fabric also doesn't cover the shell as well as the competition with the front of the cover coming untucked frequently on our seat.

-The shell on the Extend2Fit is better and more self-contained (above left) than the Graco MyRide 65 LX so it will be easier to keep clean and has less loose straps and items.
+The shell on the Extend2Fit is better and more self-contained (above left) than the other Gracos, so it will be easier to keep clean and has less loose straps and items.
 The bottom (above right) has two rubber gripping pads and it is smoother than the MyRide, but it still has "fins" and narrow sharper edges that could potentially dent or damage vehicle seats.